Coal scam: Sentencing of Dilip Ray on Oct 26

 Former union minister, Dilip Ray convicted in coal scam case

-Ray was Minister of State for Coal in the the Atal Bihari Vajpayee government.
+Ray was Minister of State for Coal in the Atal Bihari Vajpayee government.
 Banerjee was the then Additional Secretary in MoC and Gautam the Advisor (Projects) there.

 The charges were framed after the accused pleaded not guilty and claimed trial.
 The case pertains to allocation of Brahmadiha coal block in Giridih in Jharkhand to CTL in 1999.